jacvchr/OperatingSystemChooser/README.md

 # Operating System Chooser
-Thank you for taking the time to look at my resume projects!
-I'm still a bit new to GitHub and Git, so pardon the formatting :) .

 ## How To Use
 1) Clone or download the ZIP file of this repository (Use the green Code button in the upper right).